jiajhen/my_stanCode_projects/README.md

-#### The projects I worked on while learning Python at "stanCode" took about four months to complete, starting from scratch.
+#### The projects I worked on while learning Python at "stanCode" took about 4 months to complete, starting from scratch.